lupasearch/lupasearch-client/docs/components/search-results.md

 - `facets.style.type` - style of the facets.
 Two available options: `sidebar` - facets displayed at the left sidebar; `top-dropdown` - facets are displayed at the top of the product list, in separate dropdown panels.

 - `facets.exclude` - exclude any returned facets from display by their key (field name).

+- `facets.facetFilterQueries.[facetKey].key` - provide query key to load additional facet parameters.
+Query should contain the same query fields as the main query and should only contain aggregation for that facet key.
+Use case example: the main search query is configured to load up to 100 facet values.
+However, if user opens facet panel, this query key could be used to load remaining facet values.

 ## Sort